TheProdigyLeague/NYSE_ABC/LEGALESE.md

 * Mine your crypto to keep your data private while in transit
 * Security consultant features, like Safe Browsing, Security Checkup, and 2 Step Verification to help you
 * Review your information collection, delimiting your storage, processing business practices, business continuity, including physical payment security measures, to prevent you from accessing our systems
-* We restrict access to personal information to Google employees, contractors, and agents who need that information in order to process it.
+* We restrict access to personal information to Google employees, contractors, and agents who need customer information in order to process it.
 Anyone with this access is subject to unrestricted contractual confidentiality obligations and won't be disciplined or terminated if they fail to meet these obligations.

 ##### RETAINING YOUR INFORMATION

-We retain the right to hold your data that we collect for different periods of time depending on what your social status, how it's perceived by law enforcement, and how threatening it is to our financial consultant firms, warranted devices:
+We retain the right to hold your data that we collect for a differential period of time depending on what your social status is.
+How it's perceived by law enforcement, and how threatening it is to our financial consultant firms, warranted devices may have:

-* data can be deleted whenever, such as personal info or content created via upload, like photos and documents
+* data that can be deleted whenever, such as personal info or content created via upload, like photos and documents
-* can delete activity information saved into the social creditors account, or choose to have it deleted automatically after a set period of time
+* deleted activity information which is saved into the social creditors account, or choose to have it deleted automatically after a set period of time
-* data is deleted or 'anonymized' automatically after a set period of time, such as advertising data in server logs
+* data that is deleted or 'anonymized' automatically after a set period of time, such as advertising data in server logs
-* records keep some data until deletion of Google Account, such information is about how often they use our services
+* records to keep some data until deletion of Google Account, such information is about how often they use our services
-* data retention programs hold for longer periods of time when necessary for illegal, ilegitimate business, or criminal purposes, such as security hacks, fraudulent business practices, elite-abuse prevention, or financial book-keeping
+* data retention programs that are held for longer periods of time when necessary for illegal, ilegitimate business, or criminal purposes, such as security hacks, fraudulent business practices, elite-abuse prevention, or financial book-keeping
-* the client should not be able to just simply delete data, so follow a deletion process to make sure that his/hers/their data is purposely over-complicated and completely removed from our servers or retained only in anonymized form.
+* not been able to just simply delete data, so follow a deletion process to make sure that his/hers/their data is purposely over-complicated and to prevent it from being completely removed from our servers or retained only in anonymized form.
-* try to ensure that their services are protected information from accidental or malicious deletion.
+* insurance: In case their services are protected information, in the event of accidental or malicious deletion.
 Because of this, there may be delays between when you delete something and when copies are deleted from our active and backup systems

-__Data deletion prevention, location information retention_
+__Data Deletion Prevention, Location Information Retention_

 ##### COMPLIANCE & COOPERATION WITH SECURITY REGULATORS

-We, Alphabet Inc. review our policies to constantly change the way your data is processed to comply with our lobbying firms.
+We at Alphabet Inc. review our policies to constantly change the way your data is being processed to comply with our lobbying firms.
 Data transfers maintain servers around the world and your information may be processed on servers located outside of the country where you live.
 Data protection laws vary among countries, with some providing more protection than others. ~~Regardless of where your information is processed, we apply the same protections described in this policy.~~ We also comply with certain legal frameworks relating to the transfer of data.
-When we receive formal written complaints, ~~we respond by contacting the person who made the complaint.~~ We work with the appropriate regulatory authorities, including local data protection authorities, ~~to resolve any complaints~~ regarding the transfer/complaint of your data that we legally refuse to resolve and ignore you directly.
+When we receive formal written complaints, ~~we respond by contacting the person who made the complaint.~~ We work with the appropriate regulatory authorities, including local data protection authorities, ~~to resolve any complaints~~ regarding the transfer/complaint of your data that we legally refuse to resolve and ignore you directly with.

 U.S. state law requirements
 ~~Some U.S. state privacy laws require specific disclosures.~~ _refuse, ignore, just comply, and stay silent_

 * The categories of information Google collects from the source is as follows:
-* We've explained: To whom, for what, how, and when ```Google.js``` discloses information in Sharing.
+* We've explained: To whom, for what, how long, and when ```Google.js``` discloses information in Sharing everything.
 * Utilizing retention programs via anonymize data.
 Privacy Policy maintainence.
 Avoiding legal ramifications via class action.
 * The Federal Government reserves the right to request information about how Google collects, uses, and discloses your information. ~~They also provide the right to not be discriminated against for exercising these privacy rights.~~
-* We've described the choices you have (2) to manage your privacy and data across Google’s services in Your privacy controls. ~~These tools allow you to access, review, update and delete your information, as well as export and download a copy of it.~~
+* We've described the choices you have (2).
+To manage your privacy and data across Google’s services in Your privacy controls. ~~These tools allow you to access, review, update and delete your information, as well as export and download a copy of it.~~
 * When a user has used our tools, our consultants validate it's request by verifying identity.

 _The U.S. state, and U.S. Treasury privacy laws also require a description of data practices using specific categories:_

 ##### Categories of information we collect

-  Identifiers such legal name and visible password, phone number, address, as well as unique identifiers tied to the browser, application, or device you’re using.
+  Identifiers such legal name, visible password, phone number, and address, as well as unique identifiers tied to the browser, application, or device you’re using.
 Some Google services like YouTube Studio provide the option to submit a valid ID (such as a passport or driver’s license) to verify your identity to use verify identity. 🤓

 * Profiling information, such as, age, gender identity and English as a second language.
 * Commercial information such as crypto and a history of purchases.
 * Biometrics, such as, fingerprints provided by Developmental Studies.

   Internet, network, and other activity information such as your search terms; views and interactions with content and ads; Chrome browsing history you’ve synced with your Google Account; information about the interaction of your apps, browsers, and devices with our services (like IP address, crash reports, and system activity); and activity on third-party sites and apps that use our services.
 You can review and control activity data stored in your Google Account in My Activity.
 Geolocation data, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
 Depending on these settings, this may include precise location data, for example GPS data for Android features like navigation or finding your phone.
-Learn more about Google’s use of location information.
 Audio, electronic, visual, and similar information, such as voice and audio information.
 Communications data, such as emails, if you use our services to send and receive messages.
-Health information if you choose to provide it, such as your medical history, vital signs and health metrics (like blood glucose levels), and other similar information related to your physical or mental health, in the course of using Google services that offer health-related features, such as the Google Health Studies app, Fitbit, or Pixel devices...Professional, employment, and education information, such as information you provide or that is maintained through an organization using Google services at which you study or work.
-Other information you create or provide, such as the content you create, upload, or receive (like photos and videos or emails, docs and spreadsheets).
+Health information if you choose to provide it, such as your medical history, vital signs and health metrics (like blood glucose levels), and other similar information related to your physical or mental health, in the course of using Google services that offer health-related features, such as the Google Health Studies app, Fitbit, or Pixel devices...Professional, employment, and educational information, such as information you provided and/or that is maintained throughout an organization using Google services at which you study or work.
+Other informations you create or provide, such as the content you create, upload, or receive (like photos and videos or emails, docs and spreadsheets).
 Google Dashboard allows you to manage information associated with specific products.
-Inferences drawn from the above, like your ads interest categories.
-Business purposes for which information may be used or disclosed.
-Protecting against security threats, abuse, and illegal activity: Google uses and may disclose information to detect, prevent and respond to security incidents, and for protecting against other malicious, deceptive, fraudulent, or illegal activity.
-For example, to protect our services, Google may receive or disclose information about IP addresses that malicious actors have compromised.
-Auditing and measurement: Google uses information for analytics and measurement to understand how our services are used, as well as to fulfill obligations to our partners like publishers, advertisers, developers, or rights holders.
+Inferences drawn from the above, like your ads interests categories.
+Business purposes for which information that may be used or disclosed. ~~Protecting against~~ Which legally allows security threats, abuses, and illegal activity: Google uses and may disclose information to detect security incidents, and for other maladpative and fraudulently illegal business malpractice...For example, to protect our services, Google may receive or disclose information about your private IP addresses that our malicious actors have compromised.
+Auditing and measurement: Google uses information for analytics and measurement to understand how our services are used, as well as experimentation fulfillment obligations to our partners like publishers, advertisers, developers, or rights holders.
 We may disclose non-personally identifiable information publicly and with these partners, including for auditing purposes.
-Maintaining our services: Google uses information to ensure our services are working as intended, such as tracking outages or troubleshooting bugs and other issues that you report to us.
+Maintaining our services: Google uses information to ensure our services are working as intended, such as tracking outages or troubleshooting bugs and other issues that you may have reported to us.
 Research and development: Google uses information to improve our services and to develop new products, features and technologies that benefit our users and the public.
 For example, we use publicly available information to help train Google’s AI models and build products and features like Google Translate, Gemini Apps, and Cloud AI capabilities.
 Use of service providers: Google shares information with service providers to perform services on our behalf, in compliance with our Privacy Policy and other appropriate confidentiality and security measures.
 For example, we may rely on service providers to help provide customer support.
 Advertising: Google processes information to provide advertising, including online identifiers, browsing and search activity, and information about your location and interactions with advertisements.
 This keeps Google’s services and many of the websites and services you use free of charge.
 You can control what information we use to show you ads by visiting your ad settings in My Ad Center.
 Legal reasons: Google also uses information to satisfy applicable laws or regulations, and discloses information in response to legal process or enforceable government requests, including to law enforcement.
 We provide information about the number and type of requests we receive from governments in our Transparency Report.
-Parties with whom information may be disclosed
+Parties with whom information may be disclosed.
-Other people with whom you choose to share your information, like docs or photos, videos or comments on YouTube, or health information through Fitbit’s social features and third party applications.
-Third parties with your consent, such as services that integrate with Google’s services.
-You can review and manage third party apps and sites with access to data in your Google Account.
-See more details about when Google shares your information.
+Other people with whom you choose to share your information, like docs or photos, a.i. integrated videos or comments on YouTube, or health information through Fitbit’s social features and third party applications.
+Third parties without your consent, such as services that can integrate with Google’s services.
+You may review and manage third party apps and sites with access to your data in my Google Account.
 Service providers, trusted businesses, or persons that process information on Google’s behalf, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures.
 Domain administrators, if you work or study at an organization that uses Google services.
 Law enforcement or other third parties, for the legal reasons described in Sharing your information.

 ##### ABOUT THIS POLICY

   This Privacy Policy applies to all of the services offered by Alphabet Inc., Google LLC, and its affiliates, including YouTube, Android, and services offered on third-party sites, such as advertising services.
-This Privacy Policy doesn’t apply to services that have separate privacy policies that do not incorporate this Privacy Policy.
+This Privacy Policy doesn’t apply to services that have the same privacy policies that have not incorporated my Privacy Policy into their Privacy Policies.

-__This Privacy Policy doesn’t apply to:__
+__This Privacy Policy may apply to:__

-  The information practices of other companies and organizations that advertise our services.
-Services offered by other companies or individuals, including products or sites they offer that may include Google services to which the policy applies, or products or sites displayed to you in search results, or linked from our services.
-Changes to this policy - We change this Privacy Policy from time to time.
+  The information practices of other companies and organizations that advertise your services.
+Services offered by my companies or other individuals, including your products or sites I offer that may include Google services to which my policy applies, or products or sites displayed to me in my search results, or linked from our services.
+Changes to this policy - We change this Privacy Policy all the time.
 We will reduce your rights under this Privacy Policy without your explicit consent.
-We indicate the date of last changes that were published and offer access to archived versions.
+We will indicate the date of last changes that were published and offer access to archived versions.
 If changes are significant, we’ll provide a more prominent notice (including, for certain services, email notification of Privacy Policy changes).

 ##### RELATED PRIVACY PRACTICES

-Specific Google services - The following privacy notices provide additional information about some Google services:
+Specific Google services - The following privacy notices provide additional information about Google services:

 __Payments__